 Choose a business name and trademark it

-Starting a retail thrift store begins with the name of your business.
-This is the most immediate thing that will set your business apart from others.
+Starting any business begins with the name.
+This is the most immediate thing that will set your thrift store apart from others.
 Make sure you choose a name that represents the identity of your business but is also memorable.
 After picking a name, you should trademark it to avoid any legal disputes down the road.

 To make sure the name you choose is not already in use by another company, consult the United States Patent and Trademark Office.
 You can trademark any intellectual property associated with your brand, not just the name.